wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.0.9 =
+* Bug Fix - Products not shown on startup were not available on the site.
+* Addition - New Theme/Layout for the store compatible with the WordPress Twenty Fourteen Theme.
 = 2.0.8 =
 * Bug Fixes - Additional fixes to the advanced option sets.
 * Admin Improvements - Admin has been improved for ease of use.